Law of trichotomy

 In mathematics, the law of trichotomy states that every real number is either positive, negative, or zero.

 More generally, a binary relation R on a set X is trichotomous if for all x and y in X, exactly one of xRy, yRx and x = y holds.
 Writing R as <, this is stated in formal logic as:

+With this definition, the law of trichotomy states that < is a trichotomous relation on the set of real numbers.

+In other words, if x and y are real numbers, then exactly one of the following must be true: x<y, x=y, y<x.